bramsmulders/bramsmulders.com/_source/_posts/2013-02-17-how-i-improved-my-workflow-with-smacss-sass.markdown

 SMACSS points to an optional fifth category, theme, but this is only applicable to pages that require theming.
 Theme styles override or extend the modules, and only apply colors and backgrounds.

 ## Syntactically Awesome StyleSheets(Sass)
-SMACSS works especially well with (link: http://sass-lang.com text: Sass), and I'll try to explain why and how I implemented Sass into my workflow:
+SMACSS works especially well with [Sass](http://sass-lang.com), and I'll try to explain why and how I implemented Sass into my workflow:

 ### File structure
 In Sass you can easily chop your stylesheet into partials by using the @import rule.
 This allows us to easily organize and maintain our files similar like this: